owos02/Linux-Introduction/README.md

 # Greetings Traveller

-So you came here to get information about linux or other stuff that might be useful to you?
+So you came here to get information about Linux or other stuff that might be useful to you?
 Well it _should_ be the right location.

-Here I will try to cover a good starting portion of whats Important to know, what software might be worthwhile to look into and much more.
+Here I will try to cover a good starting portion of whats Important to know, what Software might be worthwhile to look into and much more.

 ## Disclaimer